YunoHost/doc/pages/01.administrate/06.overview/10.backups/backup.md

   default: '/backup'
 ---

-Backing up your server, apps and data is an important concern when administrating a server.
-This protects you from unexpected events that could happen (server lost in a fire, database corruption, loss of access, server compromised...).
-The backup policy you will put in place depends of the importance of the services and data hosted.
-For instance you won't care too much about having backup on a test server, but you will care about having a backup of critical data of your association or company, and having this backup *in a different physical place*.
+In the context of self-hosting, backups are an important element to compensate for unexpected events (fire, database corruption, loss of access to the server, compromised server...).
+The backup policy to implement depends on the importance of the services and data you manage.
+For example, backing up a test server will be of little interest, while you will want to be very careful if you are managing critical data for an association or a company - and in such cases, you will want to store the backups *in a different location or locations*.

-## Backups in the context of YunoHost
+## Manual backup

+### Backup

 YunoHost comes with a backup system, that allows to backup (and restore) system configurations and data (e.g. mails) and apps if they support it.

 You can manage backups either from the command line (`yunohost backup --help`) or from the web administration (in the Backups section) though some features are not yet available in the webadmin.

-The current default method consists in creating a `.tar.gz` archive containing all relevant files.
-In the future, YunoHost plans to support [Borg](https://www.borgbackup.org/) which is a more flexible, efficient and powerful solution.
+The current default method consists in creating a `.tar` archive containing all relevant files.

-## Creating backups
+#### Creating backups

-### From the webadmin
+[ui-tabs position="top-left" active="0" theme="lite"]
+[ui-tab title="From the webadmin"]

-You can easily create backup archives from the webadmin by going in Backups > Local storage and clicking on "New backup".
+You can easily create backup archives from the webadmin by going in `Backups > Local storage` and clicking on `New backup`.
 You will then be asked to select which configuration, data and apps you want to backup.

 ![picture of YunoHost's backup pannel](image://backup.png)

+[/ui-tab]
-### From the command line
+[ui-tab title="From the command line"]

 You can create a new backup archive with the command line.
 Here are a few simple example of commands and their corresponding behavior: